 Inshore Snook Fishing

 All snook species can be caught inshore around mangroves, islands and shallow water grass beds.
 Snook like shelter, structures like docks, and timber or bridges are their haunts.
 Snook are ambush feeders and will wait in the shadows looking for opportunities.
 They also use a structure for shelter and often use their power and wit to find it after being hooked up.

 Most snook fishermen use live bait for these smart, wary game fish.
 Artificials will work well with the skilled angler having an excellent presentation.
 Snook are smart and don’t often fall for a poorly presented lure.

-Captain Richard cut his teeth at Sebastian Inlet during the 1970’s while night fishing.
-He routinely pursues snook with his anglers in the backcountry during the day and the inlet at night.
+It’s been said that I “cut my teeth” at Sebastian Inlet during the 1970s while night fishing.
+I routinely pursue snook with my anglers in the backcountry during the day and the inlet at night.
 Night fishing is not for everyone and requires knot tying knowledge and a certain level of skill from the angler.
 Most night fishing is done during the fall from September thru mid-December when tides calculated and fishing is planned and well thought out beforehand.
-Scheduling trips can be difficult and tedious for both angler and guide.
-Having a contingency plan for adverse conditions is wise.
+Scheduling trips can be difficult and tedious for both angler and guide so having a contingency plan for adverse conditions is wise.

 Please give me a call if you would like to go snook fishing at Sebastian Inlet.
 With decades of experience helping anglers hook up I will do my best to help you in making your snook presentation.